 Unique kids, unique choices

-Equally, her very different brother, has continued to flourish despite his ‘labels’.
+Equally, her very different brother has continued to flourish despite his ‘labels’.
 The international school system is exactly the system that benefits him and the way he learns.
 Academia is still important, but the approach is generally less black and white.
 Where’s next for him?
-We’re looking at lots of options, including a vocational course at a local college or A Levels.
-We think the IB course for years 12 and 13 at his current international school aren’t suited to how he learns.
+We’re looking at lots of options, including a vocational course at a local college or A-Levels.
+We think the IB course for years 12 and 13 at his current international school isn’t suited to how he learns.

 The pros and cons – and the guilt factor (sigh)